AI Summarize

 A single email may get lost in busy inboxes in June because people are planning summer activities or back-to-school shopping (33% of people start this in June).
 So to maximize your impact, plan a series of 2 to 4 emails to stay top-of-mind and guide your audience toward action.

-4 Tips to Extend June Newsletter into Cross-channel Campaigns
+How to Extend Your June Newsletter into Cross-channel Campaigns

-Here’s how I’d suggest keeping the conversation going beyond email:
+Here’s how we’d suggest keeping the conversation going beyond email:

 • Repurpose: Divide your email into short-form content for Instagram Stories and LinkedIn posts.
 For example, if your June newsletter features summer skincare tips, turn them into a carousel post or a quick reel.